austinksmith/Hamsters.js/README.md

 **HTML**

-1. Download a copy of the latest relase version, or clone the repo locally
+1. Download a copy of the latest release version, or clone the repo locally
 2. Upload the contents of the `src` directory to your server and add the script to your project as described below

 ```html